OHI-Science/OHI-website/content/goals/artisanal-fishing-opportunities.md

 ### GOAL DESCRIPTION

-Artisanal fishing, often also called small-scale fishing, provides a critical source of food, nutrition, poverty alleviation and livelihood opportunities for many people around the world, in particular in developing nations.
+Artisanal fishing, often also called small-scale fishing, provides a critical source of food, nutrition, poverty alleviation and livelihood opportunities for many people around the world, especially in developing nations.
 Small-scale fishing is an important component of cultural identity and heritage.

 > Half the world’s fish harvest is captured by artisanal fishing families.